Georgetown Park: History

-Shopping center

 In 1975, Donohoe Construction Co., in partnership with Western Development Corp., acquired the historic site to develop as a combined shopping and housing complex, The Shops at Georgetown Park.
 One engineering magazine called it the most complicated construction job on the East Coast.
 The project involved preserving the 100-plus year old facade on Wisconsin Avenue; building a 300-space underground parking garage into solid rock; and adding superstructure to the 10 ft thick, 35 ft high canal wall.
 Upscale features of the building included wood-floored hallways, a block-long skylight with cast-iron braces, brass and glass elevators, and hand-built oak kiosks.
 Construction costs came to $50 million for the retail center, $25 million for the condominiums, and $20 million for store interiors and fixtures.

 The Canal House opened as the first phase of the project in 1980, with a Conran's homegoods store topped by 35 condominiums.
 At opening of the second phase on September 27, 1981, the "shopping park" had 100 stores and 128 condominiums.
 Original stores included the first East Coast branch of Abercrombie & Fitch, a 16,000-square-foot branch of Garfinckel's, Ann Taylor, and Scan Furniture.
-Among the stores opening Washington branches were Davisons of Bermuda, a women's high-fashion shop from Miami; La Vogue, a Richmond-based women's wear store; Le Sac, a New Orleans-based boutique; Senor David, a New York retailer of Italian menswear; a Linea Pitti tailor shop; Mark Cross, the leather goods store; and Godiva Chocolatier.
+Among the stores opening Washington branches were Davisons of Bermuda, a women's high-fashion shop from Miami; La Vogue, a Richmond-based women's wear store; Le Sac, a New Orleans–based boutique; Senor David, a New York retailer of Italian menswear; a Linea Pitti tailor shop; Mark Cross, the leather goods store; and Godiva Chocolatier.
 The shopping park was deliberately designed not to have a major anchor store.